cobeylab/heterogeneity_in_pre-vax_immunity_contributes_to_ve_variability/README.md

-# Heterogeneity in pre-vaccination population immunity can contribute to variability in vaccine effectiveness
+# Heterogeneity in pre-vaccination population immunity can contribute to variability in vaccine effectiveness estimates

 ## Code repository for manuscript analyses and figures